 Driving eyesight requirements

-Before you start to learn to drive or ride, make sure you are aware of the eyesight requirements.
+Before you start to learn to drive or ride, make sure you meet the eyesight requirements.
 If you need glasses or corrective lenses to meet the requirements, it’s a legal requirement that you wear them every time you drive or ride.

-Letting the Driver & Vehicle Agency (DVA) know about eyesight conditions
+Letting Driver & Vehicle Agency (DVA) know about eyesight conditions

 When applying for your driving licence you should let DVA know if you have: